jimwrites/garden/src/site/notes/Cards/Justice or Social Justicce.md

 {"dg-publish":true,"permalink":"/cards/justice-or-social-justicce/"}
 ---

-I’ve been working on reconciling the ideas of Justice and Social Justice, and how they are used in todays world.
+I’ve been working on reconciling the ideas of Justice and Social Justice, and how these terms are used in todays world.
 A lot of times people use the terms interchangeably, but they really are two different ideas, based on two very different premises.
 And when we get the two confused we can find ourselves supporting ideas we may not completely agree with.

+Social Justice in the Bible

 You’ve probably already noticed this, but people like to go to the Bible and pull verses to support their favored position.
 When I did a search looking for articles that gave examples of social justice in the Bible I was rewarded with a lot of different articles to sift through.
 The problem was, most of what I got were really examples of justice.